yandex-cloud/geesefs/README.md

   - file modification time can't be set by user (for example with `cp --preserve`, `rsync -a` or utimes(2))
 * Does not support hard links
 * Does not support locking
+* Does not support "invisible" deleted files.
+If an app keeps an opened file descriptor after deleting the file it will get ENOENT errors from FS operations

 In addition to the items above:
 * Default file size limit is 1.03 TB, achieved by splitting the file into 1000x 5MB parts,